ibm-garage-ref-storefront/storefront-tekton/README.md

 ## b) Independant Tracks IBM Prevail 2021

-Once the blue compute shop and the tool-chain is up and running your can choose to explore various aspects:
+Once the blue compute shop and the tool-chain is up and running (tasks 1-4 above) you can choose to explore various aspects:

 | Aspect | Build Breakers based on | Estimate |
 | --- | --- | --- |